cloudsmith/geppetto/faq/howto/_posts/2011-09-14-how-do-i-use-the-searchpath.markdown

 If you set the search path to a single `*` you will get the same behaviour as in Geppetto 1.0.2 - i.e. everything is visible and there is no defined search order.

-You can not use the search path to point to other projects.
+Also note that the search path is applied relative to each project.
+You can not use the search path to point to other projects, or to files that are not in projects.
+(You can not use tricks like ../../ to navigate above the project).
+If you need external content in your workspace, you can use Linked Folders.